DaiSy: A Library for Scalable Data Series Similarity Search: BACKGROUND

 \textbf{Similarity Search Libraries.} \textbf{FAISS}~\cite{douze2025faiss} is a library that implements a wide range of algorithms for approximate vector similarity search.
-It is conceptually the most closely related system to DaiSy; however, it is designed for vector data and targets application scenarios in which the exactness constraint can be relaxed, e.g. Retrieval Augemented Generation (RAG)~\cite{lewis2020rag}.
+It is conceptually the most closely related system to DaiSy; however, it targets application scenarios in which the exactness constraint can be relaxed, e.g. Retrieval Augemented Generation (RAG)~\cite{lewis2020rag}.
 FAISS provides a limited functionality for exact similarity search through a naive bruteforce search implementation.
 In addition, \textbf{UCR Suite}~\cite{rakthanmanon2012ucrsuite} and \textbf{TSSEARCH}~\cite{folgado2022tssearch} are libraries for subsequence similarity search in C++ and Python respectively.
-They both tackle a similar variant of similarity search, but they do not provide various different methods to perform indexing or search. \textbf{AEON}~\cite{middlehurst2024aeon} and \textbf{TSLEARN}~\cite{tavenard2020tslearn} are machine learning oriented Python libraries for data series processing, with strong focus on analytics tasks, such as classification, clustering, regression, forecasting, and anomaly detection.
+They both tackle a similar variant of similarity search, but they do not provide various different methods to perform indexing or search. \textbf{AEON}~\cite{middlehurst2024aeon} and \textbf{TSLEARN}~\cite{tavenard2020tslearn} are machine learning oriented Python libraries for data series processing, with strong focus on analytics tasks.
 Although they provide some functionalities for computing distances between data series, they are not libraries for scalable data series similarity search and they do not expose any interface for indexing or search.